Synclavier 3200 6400 9600 PostPro PostPro SD Black Fan Overlays

 in the manufacture of drum machine and synthesizer overlays (E-mu

-II main control panel + Moog wheels panel overlays, and Moog Source
+II main control panel + Moog wheels panel overlays, Moog Source

 hand to make something nice for the Synclavier cooling fans.
 Sure, they

-cost about 200x as much as black paper stickers would, but they will
+cost about 200x as much to manufacture as black paper stickers would,

 last forever and look 10x better from the start, as they are 1) fairly